-The most commonly tested therapies were cognitive therapy, hypnotherapy and relaxation therapies.
+The most commonly tested therapies were cognitive therapy, hypnotherapy, and relaxation therapies.
 All were found helpful.
-Many of the studies utilized a combination of these therapies to improve GI symptoms and provide the patients with more individualized relief.
+Many of the studies utilized a combination of these therapies to improve GI symptoms and provide patients with more individualized relief.

 Why is Psychotherapy So Beneficial in IBS Treatment

 Although the causes of IBS are not fully known, research is suggesting that both "physiologic and psychological variables appear to play a role in the development and maintenance of IBS".
 Between 50% to 90% of patients who seek treatment for IBS also suffer from issues such as panic disorder, social phobia, PTSD, depression, or generalized anxiety disorder (GAD)2.
 Generalized anxiety disorder is five times more common in IBS patients.
 There appears to be a close relationship between easing mental and emotional distress and easing the physical symptoms of IBS.

 IBS Symptoms, Prevalence, and Impact on Quality of Life

 IBS is a condition classified as a disorder of the "brain-gut axis".
 It is a classic mind-body issue.
 Since there is no known cure, treatment focuses on relieving the potentially disabling symptoms characterized by abdominal pain and altered bowel patterns.